ceh-2000/smart-fridge-examples/easy-smart-fridge/README.md

 ```
 python3 main.py
 ```
 and follow the prompt to enter possible ingredients.
-Once example would be `olive oil, winter squash, salt`.
+One example would be `olive oil, winter squash, salt`.